| |

 |

-To prove the point about the carbine being sized for smaller framed shooters, here in my 8 year old daughter, Caleigh, taking aim with it during at the range.
-It is a little big for her yet, but you get the point. |
+To prove the point about the carbine being sized for smaller framed shooters, here is my then-8 year old daughter, Caleigh, taking aim with it at the range.
+It was still a little big for her at the time, but you get the point. |

 |